mikespencer/resume/README.md

 * Led the development of a React UI component library for use throughout Meetup Pro.
 Some technologies used: Storybook for UI development and documentation/cataloging, CSS modules, Flow and Rollup among others.
+* Developed a multi-step signup flow for Meetup Pro, allowing members to upgrade their Meetup accounts to Pro accounts.
 * Mentored an intern and junior engineers by participating in regular pair programming, training sessions and code reviews.
 * Spearheaded the transition to the new Meetup web platform and provided